ArjanKranenburg/ArjanKranenburg.github.io/_posts/2020-06-09-new-tool-view-feature-files-in-your-browser.md

+---
-## New tool: View feature files in your browser
+title: New tool: View feature files in your browser
+category: tools
+tags: [featrz, gherkin]
+---

 I’m proud to announce a new tool: [Featrz](https://featrz.com/)